 Skip Links

 Catch up on all those reads you’ve wanted to have time for!
 We also offer graduates a free one-year alumni honorary library membership.
 Haere mai, come and see us, call us on 03 539 5068 or email library@nmit.ac.nz for more info.
 NMIT | Te Pūkenga Library summer hours are: 8.00 am – 5.00pm Monday -Friday The campus will be closed: - from 1.00 pm on Wednesday 21 December Have a fantastic summer.
 (8/12/22) Get your summer reading sorted!The Library fiction collection has had a refresh with the addition of some very new and popular titles and authors.
-With two renewals available, you will have plenty of plenty of time to finish your pick over summer.
+With two renewals available, you will have plenty of time to finish your pick over summer.
 You can search our Fiction collection(external link) on our Library catalogue and see what tempts you.
 Come and visit the collection on the ground floor of the library and get your summer reading sorted!
 (17/11/22)

 New Zealand Geographic: Virtual Reality and Video libraries